ShakedZrihen/data-pipeline-2025/salim/PROJECT_RULES.md

-# Project Rules - What To Do Instead of Writing Code Yourself

 ## 🎯 Project Overview
 This is a **Data Pipeline project** with a FastAPI backend and web crawler functionality.
 Instead of writing code yourself, follow these rules to guide your development process.